Udbhav-Teja/Cricket-analysis-1984-2022/README.md

 4. Launch the application:

-5. Open your web browser and access the Cricket Analysis tool at `http://localhost:8000`.
+5. Open any of your web browse

 ## Usage
 Upon launching the Cricket Analysis tool, you will be greeted with a user-friendly interface.
 Here's a brief overview of how to use the tool: